pytorch/rfcs/RFC-0011-InferenceMode.md

 alias with tensors that may have been saved for backwards (or are otherwise making use of version counters--perhaps more accurately, you could call these "non version counter tracked tensors").
+Inference
+tensors:

-Inference tensors do not have a version counter, and raise an error if you try to read their version (e.g., because you saved this tensor for backwards.)
+* Do not have a version counter.
+* Raise an error if you try to read their version (e.g., because you saved this tensor for backwards.)
+* Raise an error if you try to mutate them into requiring gradients (e.g., directly set `requires_grad=True` or mutate them with a tensor that `requires_grad=True`.)

 A non-view tensor is an inference tensor if and only if it was allocated during inference mode.
 A view tensor is an inference